-Robin qualifed as a teacher from the Univerity of Wales Aberystwyth in 2001 and following six years teaching within mainstream schools moved to Mary Hare School for the Deaf.
+Robin qualified as a teacher from the University of Wales Aberystwyth in 2001 and following six years teaching within mainstream schools moved to Mary Hare School for the Deaf.
 He subsequently qualified as a Teacher of the Deaf through Oxford Brookes University and also undertook a diploma in Special Educational Needs.

 Robin is now Vice Principal of Mary Hare with responsibilities for pastoral care and safeguarding.
 Robin lives near Newbury with his young family and has an interest in outdoor pursuits which includes supporting the delivery of the Duke of Edinburgh Award.

 A Classics graduate from Durham University, Sophie’s career started in corporate finance in The City.
 She went on to be the business correspondent for Sky News and over the next ten years moved into general reporting and then executive production.

 After a seven year spell in New York, Sophie returned to the UK and the world of education.
 She was Registrar and Director of External Relations at Magdalen College School, Oxford for eight years and played a significant role in introducing girls into the Sixth Form.

 Sophie has recently taken up the position of Director of Admissions for the leading girls’ boarding school, Wycombe Abbey.
 Sophie lives in Oxford with her two teenage children.

 Natalie-Jane Macdonald has been a Governor of the Unicorn School since 2012.
 She is Chief Executive of Acorn Care and Education, a leading Children’s Services provider, which runs 15 schools across England for children who have special educational needs, and supports 1,800 looked after children in fostering placements.